shivgit07/LLM_chatbot/README.md

 The code for this given in the `Agentic_RAG.py` file

-> **NOTE** The data I had scraped and used for training this chatbot belongs to IIT Bombay and its various organisations and bodies
+> **NOTE** The data I had scraped and used for this chatbot belongs to IIT Bombay and its various organisations and bodies